MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-C-Hazardous-Materials-Regulations/part-173-Shippers-General-Requirements-Shipments-Packagings/subpart-B-Preparation-Hazardous-Materials-Transportation/section-173.24a.md

 (5) No hazardous material may remain on the outside of a package after filling.

-(c) *Mixed contents.* (1) An outer non-bulk packaging may contain more than one hazardous material only when -
+(c) *Mixed contents.* (1) An outer non-bulk packaging may contain more than one hazardous material only when—

 (i) The inner and outer packagings used for each hazardous material conform to the relevant packaging sections of this part applicable to that hazardous material;

 (ii) The package as prepared for shipment meets the performance tests prescribed in part 178 of this subchapter for the packing group indicating the highest order of hazard for the hazardous materials contained in the package;

-(iii) Corrosive materials (except ORM-D) in bottles are further packed in securely closed inner receptacles before packing in outer packagings; and
+(iii) Corrosive materials in bottles are further packed in securely closed inner receptacles before packing in outer packagings; and

 (iv) For transportation by aircraft, the total net quantity does not exceed the lowest permitted maximum net quantity per package as shown in Column (9a) or (9b), as appropriate, of the § 172.101 Table of this subchapter.
 The permitted maximum net quantity must be calculated in kilograms if a package contains both a liquid and a solid.
 These requirements do not apply to limited quantity hazardous materials packaged in accordance with § 173.27(f)(2).

-(2) A packaging containing inner packagings of Division 6.2 materials may not contain other hazardous materials except -
+(2) A packaging containing inner packagings of Division 6.2 materials may not contain other hazardous materials except—

 (i) Refrigerants, such as dry ice or liquid nitrogen, as authorized under the HMR;